Upland sandpiper: Description

 An adult is roughly 12 in long with a 26 in wingspan.
 The average weight is 6 oz.
 This odd bird has a small dove-like head on a long neck.
 It is heavily marbled black and brown on the back and wings.
 The neck is streaked with dark brown which continues down to the breast and on to the flanks.
-The belly and undertail coverts are white.
-The tail is quite long for a sandpiper.
-The upland also sports a white eye-ring and long yellow legs.
+The belly and undertail coverts are white, and the tail is quite long for a sandpiper.
+The upland sandpiper also has a white eye-ring and long yellow legs.

 Range

 They breed from eastern Alaska south east of the Rocky Mountains through Montana to northern Oklahoma and then northeast to Pennsylvania, New England and extreme southern Quebec and Ontario.
 There are also local breeding populations in northeast Oregon and west central Idaho.
 They winter in northeastern Argentina, Uruguay and southern Brazil.
-It is an extremely rare vagrant to the South Pacific, with one record each from Australia and New Zealand.
+It is an extremely rare vagrant to Europe, and to the South Pacific, with one record each from Australia and New Zealand.